andre205/CPSC408/FinalProject/README.md

 	flask run

+To create and populate the database, copy and paste the contents of db.sql into a datagrip terminal.

 Navigate to 127.0.0.1:5000

 If you have any questions or problems feel free to slack me or email me at andre205@mail.chapman.edu